accujazz/homepage/content/posts/2025-03-09-monthly-notes-02.md

 draft: false
 ---

 Most links were written down in the first half of February, 'cause the second half and first days of March I spent in a hospital.
 Now I’m at home and fine.
-After spending so much time in a not very pleasant environment, I am willing to spend less time on depressing technology commentary going forward.
+After spending so much time in a not very pleasant environment, I feel that depressing technology commentary should not occupy so much of my attention going forward, but for now…

 **[Che](https://en.wikipedia.org/wiki/Che_(2008_film)) by Steven Soderbergh**
 I’ve found Che odd, akin to watching a documentary, not a conventional scripted feature film.
 As it turned out, not by accident, citing Wikipedia: